 above are refined, processed, and packaged foods, and going back to eating refined, processed, and packaged foods

 is taking a huge step backwards rather than forwards in my opinion.

-I'm not denying that something like "Goji Berries" is a good food, but to say that it is 10 times better than eating
+I'm not denying that something like "Goji Berries" is a good food, but to say that it is far superior to foods such as

 "Bananas" or "Blue Berries" is highly misleading in my opinion...
 First of all, even if a certain "Superfood" happens to be